-While smartwatches aren’t as common as smartphones quite yet, they’re no longer enthusiast-only items either.
-The best smartwatches make your life easier by providing alerts right on your wrist so you don’t have to constantly rummage around and pull out your phone.
+In the world of wearable products, smartwatches are the fastest growing category, and they’re not slowing down.
+Though they aren’t as common as smartphones, they’re no longer enthusiast-only items.
+The best smartwatches make your life easier by tracking steps, monitoring your heart rate, and providing you with instant alerts right on your wrist.
+All this functionality makes it easier to live hands-free without having to constantly rummage around and pull out your phone.
 Many also provide a variety of fitness-tracking features and waterproof cases, while others double as music players, with support for popular services such as Spotify, Apple Music, and iHeartRadio.
+If you’re in the market for a smartwatch, Apple, Fossil, Samsung, Garmin, and Fitbit are all offering some pretty substantial deals to help you out.

-Many analysts believe the smartwatch market will continue to grow as manufacturers add new features to their products and the technology becomes more affordable.
+Many analysts believe the smartwatch market will continue to grow now that big brands are adding new features and making these wearables more affordable.
 So, if you’re ready to take the plunge into high-tech, hands-free wearables and want to save some money, read on for the best smartwatch deals available online right now.
-These cheap smartwatches may not be featured in the Baselworld show, but that doesn’t mean they aren’t still great budget options.
+Some of these cheap smartwatches may not be featured in the Baselworld show, but that doesn’t mean they aren’t still great budget options.

 The Best Deal

-Our favorite deal is from Samsung and it’s a solid favorite of ours.
+Not everyone is obsessed with Apple and iOS.
+For the rest of us who are agnostic as to the operating system, or are fans of Android, this discount is worthwhile.
+One of our favorite deals is from Samsung and it’s a solid favorite of ours.
 The great-looking Gear S3 boasts a classic yet utilitarian build, thanks to its gunmetal gray steel case and thick rubber or leather wrist strap.
 Tough Gorilla Glass protects the touchscreen face, and the case features military-grade protection from dust, moisture, and impacts.

 The Gear S3 also has a rotating bezel you can use to scroll through apps, notifications, and more.
 Like other options, it wirelessly syncs with your phone, and the S3 also has a heart rate monitor, along with a variety of health-tracking functions.
-The rugged Samsung Gear S3 Frontier is available for $268 from Amazon.
+The rugged Samsung Gear S3 Frontier is available for $229 from Amazon, and works great for any Samsung lovers out there.

 The Hagen hybrid runs on super-accurate quartz movement and also features built-in smartwatch connectivity that allows this classic-looking watch to sync with your smartphone to provide activity tracking, call and text notifications, sleep-quality analysis, and more.
-Most Skagen Hagen models run for around $150 to $160, but you can now score the steel and brown leather Hagen Connected for an affordable $87 (50 percent off) from Amazon.
+Most Skagen Hagen models run for around $150 to $160, but you can now score the steel and brown leather Hagen Connected for an affordable $85 from Amazon for a limited time.

 Movboi’s new Ticwatch E is one of the most affordable smartwatches that you can buy, and it’s been a surprise hit.
 This budget-friendly wearable costs less than some fitness trackers, yet boasts a full suite of Android Wear 2.0 functionality for use with a wide variety of great apps.
 It includes Google Assistant, which allows you to reply to messages, ask questions, set reminders, and more using easy voice commands.
 It also has a decent battery life, but you will have to charge it for at least two hours prior to use.